-The Barker Partnership were re-appointed at the Annual General Meeting on 1 November 2016 as the charitable company's accountants during the year and have expressed their willingness to continue in that capacity.
+The Barker Partnership were re-appointed at the Annual General Meeting as the charitable company's accountants during the year and have expressed their willingness to continue in that capacity.

 Small company provisions

 This report has been prepared in accordance with the provisions applicable to companies entitled to the small companies exemption.